lapce/plugin-server-protocol/_specifications/psp/0.1/plugin/lsp.md

     */
     serverUri: URI;
     /**
-     * Selection of all file types where the lsp will be in use.
+     * Selection of all file types that the lsp will receive events about */
-    */
-    languageId: documentSelector;
+    documentSelector: DocumentSelector;

     /**
      * Args passed to the invoked LSP server